VH-Lab/NDI-matlab/docs/reference/+ndi/+calc/+example/simple.m.md

   can be overriden if additional criteria beyond an ndi.query are needed to assess if a document is an appropriate input for the calculation.

-Help for ndi.calc.example.simple/is_valid_dependency_input is inherited from superclass NDI.CALCULATION
+Help for ndi.calc.example.simple/is_valid_dependency_input is inherited from superclass ndi.calculation
 ```

 ---